Swart-lab/bleties/README.md

    parameter, expect reads to span entire IESs
  * Error rate of reads is expected to be higher -> Set higher `-max_mismatch` threshold

+## MISER - Method of IES Spurious or Erroneous Reporting

+MISER takes an existing set of IES predictions, produced by MILRAA, and screens it for potential mispredictions caused by paralogy, misassembly, or erroneous mappings.

+For each putative IES (insertion or deletion), the set of reads mapping to that site is found, and split into two subsets: those containing the indel and those without.
+For each subset, the mean percent mismatch of alignments vs. the reference is taken.

+ * If either subset has high (>5%) mismatch rate, "high error" is reported.
+ * If the subset with indel has a significantly higher mismatch than the subset without, possible paralog is reported.
+ * If the subset without indel has a significantly higher mismatch, possible misassembly is reported.
+ * Otherwise the putative IES is "ok".

 ## MILRET - Method of IES Long-read Retention